The trivial fiber topology and framed motives over the integers: The trivial fiber topology

-commutes with $L_{\nis}$, $L_{\tf}$, $L_{\A^1}$.
-In addition, $f^*$ and \eqref{eq:basechangeBcoprodBsigma} preserve quasi-stable radditive framed objects. \end{lemma} \begin{proof} The functor $f^*$ preserves Nisnevich local equivalences and $\tf$-local equivalences because it is a left Quillen adjoint with right adjoint $f_*$.
+preserve quasi-stable radditive objects. \end{lemma} \begin{proof} The functor $f^*$ preserves Nisnevich local equivalences and $\tf$-local equivalences because it is a left Quillen adjoint with right adjoint $f_*$.
 Since $f$ is an open immersion, $f^*$ is also a right Quillen adjoint with left adjoint $f_\#$ for the Nisnevich local and $\tf$-local projective model structures on $\Spt_s(\Sm_B)$ and $\Spt_s(\Sm_{B^\prime})$.
 Hence $f^*$ preserves local projective fibrant objects.
-Thus $f^*$ commutes with $L_\nis$ and $L_{\tf}$.
-In more details, since $f$ is an open immersion, the functor
+Thus $f^*$ commutes with $L_{\nis}$ and $L_{\tf}$.
+In more details, we first use that the functor